Trauma: Childhood Sexual Abuse

 Another legacy of sexual abuse is that children abused at any early age often become hyper-sexualized or sexually reactive.
 Issues with promiscuity and poor self-esteem are unfortunately common reactions to early sexual abuse.

-Substance abuse is a common outcome of sexual abuse.
+Substance abuse is another common outcome of sexual abuse.
 In fact, according to the AAETS, “specialists in the addiction field (alcohol, drugs and eating disorders) estimate that up to 90 percent of their patients have a known history of some form of abuse.”

-Specific symptoms of sexual abuse:
+Specific symptoms of sexual abuse

-(citation, the American Academy of Experts in Traumatic Stress)
+(from the American Academy of Experts in Traumatic Stress)

 - Withdrawal and mistrust of adults

 - Difficulty relating to others except in sexual or seductive ways

 - Unusual interest in or avoidance of all things sexual or physical